 All posts

-SPREAD Cube: 6 degrees of engineering intelligence in the product lifecycle
+SPREAD Cube: 6 degrees of Engineering Intelligence in the product lifecycle

 A recap of our first annual community event exploring sustainability, software complexity, and engineering in automotive & machinery